Time to Buy Beat-Down NIO Inc. (NIO) Stock? Here is the INSIGHT

 NIO Inc. (NIO): Technical Analysis

 Let’s take a glance in the erstwhile performances of NIO Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -26.49%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -3.53%, alongside a boost of 67.12% for the period of the last 12 months.
-The shares increased approximately by 1.27% in the 7-day charts and went up by -6.81% in the period of the last 30 days.
-Common stock shares were lifted by -22.68% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -25.56%.
+Additionally, trading for the stock in the period of the last six months notably improved by 0.53%, alongside a boost of 36.91% for the period of the last 12 months.
+The shares increased approximately by 0.81% in the 7-day charts and went up by -4.60% in the period of the last 30 days.
+Common stock shares were lifted by -15.23% during last recorded quarter.